Skip to content

 Failure isolation

 By default, a failing host is recorded and the run continues, with a per-host report; the command exits 1 if any host was not successful. --fail-fast stops at the first failure.
-Under apply, the four statuses (ok / failed / blocked / not-attempted) make it explicit which hosts ran, which broke, which were skipped for an upstream failure, and which were never reached — the run is never silently truncated.
+Under apply, the four statuses (ok / failed / blocked / not-attempted) make it explicit which hosts ran, which broke, which were skipped for an upstream failure, and which were never reached.

 Examples